ZcashFoundation/zecwallet/README.md

 If you don't have one, ZecWallet will start its embedded zcashd node.

-Additionally, if this is the first time you're running ZecWallet or a zcashd daemon, ZecWallet will download the zcash params (~1.7 GB) and configure `zcash.conf` for you.
+Additionally, if this is the first time you're running ZecWallet or a zcashd daemon, ZecWallet will download the Zcash params (~777 MB) and configure `zcash.conf` for you.

 Pass `--no-embedded` to disable the embedded zcashd and force ZecWallet to connect to an external node.